Svvord/FastCCC/docs/index.md

 ## Welcome to the FastCCC website!
 This website maintains FastCCC tutorial and code for reproducing simulation and real data application results described in the upcoming paper.

-For the software, please refer to [FastCCC].
+[Get started now]({{ site.baseurl }}/install.html){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[View it on GitHub][FastCCC]{: .btn .fs-5 .mb-4 .mb-md-0 }

+{: .note }
-Please note that we are currently in the submission stage, and the code is still under development and not yet fully packaged.
+> Please note that we are currently in the submission stage, and the code is still under development and not yet fully packaged.
 In the future, to enhance user convenience, many functionalities may be restructured with new function names and improvements.
 If you find that the previous code is no longer applicable, please update it promptly and refer to our latest tutorial.
 We will finalize a user-friendly version as soon as possible.

 ## Introduction to FastCCC
-FastCCC is a powerful, permutation-free framework designed to identify critical cell-cell communications (CCCs) in single-cell transcriptomics studies.
-It provides scalable, robust, and reference-based CCC analysis, enabling researchers to uncover meaningful biological insights from large-scale datasets.
-FastCCC employs innovative techniques like fast Fourier transformation-based convolution for analytical $$p$$-value computation, modular algebraic operations to capture diverse CCC patterns, and reference panels to enhance analysis on user-collected data.
+FastCCC is a highly scalable, permutation-free statistical toolkit tailored to identify critical cell-cell communications (CCCs) in the form of ligand-receptor interactions (LRIs) and uncover novel biological insights in single-cell transcriptomics studies.
+FastCCC presents an analytic solution for computing p-values in CCC analysis, enabling scalable analysis without the need for computationally intensive permutations.
+It introduces a modular communication score computation framework that calculates various communication scores through a range of algebraic operations between ligand and receptor expression levels, capturing a broad spectrum of CCC patterns and ensuring robust analysis.
+Additionally, FastCCC not only enables the analysis of large-scale datasets containing millions of cells, but also introduces reference-based CCC analysis, where large-scale datasets are treated as reference panels to substantially improve CCC analysis on user-collected datasets.

 ## FastCCC overview